Send your club and village reports to newsdesk@bridlingtonfreepress.co.uk

 Garage sale

-Bempton and Buckton Garage Sale will take place on Saturday, July 19 between 10am and 4pm.
+Bempton and Buckton Garage Sale will take place this Saturday (July 19) between 10am and 4pm.

 The two villages will have stalls in various locations, while the community hall will also host stalls.